KLM-code/Clustering/README.md

 # Clustering
-Implementation of k-means and hierarchical clustering
+Implementation of k-means algorithm; and hierarchical agglomerative clustering with centroids method, single linkage and complete linkage